MauroMombelli/mauromombelli.github.io/_posts/2016/2016-07-18-Flight-Controllers-HW-comparison.md

+---
+layout: default
+title: Flight controller hardware comparison
+excerpt: this is a little comparison of Flight Controller for multicopter as of 2016-07
+---

+{{page.title}}

+{{excerpt}}

 *Flight controller hardware comparison*

 This comparison whant to clear up the main differencies on the flight controller.
 Those are POTENIAL capability of the flight controller, but there are some thing to keep in mind: